nschlimm/EasyKey.shellmenu/README.md

 Easy ! 😎
 1. Clone this repository.
-2. Then look into `example.sh`
+2. Then look into `maven_example.sh`
 3. Update that to write your own menu.
-4. To start the menu run `bash example.sh` in your terminal (or rename as you wish)
+4. To start the menu run `bash maven_example.sh` in your terminal (or rename as you wish)
-5. Optionally store the run command on a function key for easy access
+5. Optionally store the menu startup command on your function keys for easy access

 You can also look into [EasyKey.git](https://github.com/nschlimm/EasyKey.shellmenu/tree/main/EasyKey.git) `git.sh` or [EasyKey.kubectl](https://github.com/nschlimm/EasyKey.shellmenu/tree/main/EasyKey.kubectl) `kubectl.sh`.
 Two utilities based on EasyKey.shellmenu that I use in my daily work.